Scanfil Oyj: Scanfil plc: Managers' transactions

 Scanfil plc: Managers' transactions

-Person subject to the notification requirement Name: Petteri, Jokitalo Position: Chief Executive Officer Issuer: Scanfil Oyj LEI: 7437004XD6U0FFDCT507
+Person subject to the notification requirement Name: Kosunen, Markku Position: Other senior manager Issuer: Scanfil Oyj LEI: 7437004XD6U0FFDCT507

 SCANFIL PLC